 Have More Time?

 Puglia is a region packed with incredible towns and villages.
 If you have more than 10 days on your itinerary for Puglia or plan on returning then there is so much more you can see and do.

 Why not head further south to explore Brindisi, Lecce and Otranto?
 You might want to visit the fort-town of Gallipoli or visit the charming towns of Barletta, Bitonto or Locorotondo.

-You might want to spend more time at the beach, if you do we recommend Torre Guaceto and Baia dei Turchi.
+You might want to spend more time at the beach, if you do we recommend Torre Guaceto, Baia dei Turchi or the Grotta della Poesia

-There is so much to see in this dynamic region that planning a Puglia itinerary is truly a dream.
+There is so much to see in this dynamic region that planning a visit to Puglia is truly a dream.
 Whether you have 7 days, 10 days or more, you’re sure to fall in love with the heel of Italy’s boot.

 Are you planning a trip to Puglia?
 Have any questions about this itinerary?
 Let us know in the comments!